Exarchias/exarchias/README.md

 ### Hi there 👋

 My Name is ***Robert*** and I just completed my Bachellor's Degree and I am heading towards my Master's Degree.
-I just had the idea to create a README.md for myself and am thinking of adding one of the strange stats trackers that many people are using.
-For now I am just checking how it works.
+Also, I am working at IKEA, and it feels awesome to work there.

 **A small tip**.
-If you are looking to work with me, instead of looking what my zodiac sign is and "how possitively I see myself", why don't you spend a bit of time to check my work and my commits to have a clear picture about me?
+If you wish to understand how I work, instead of looking what my zodiac sign is and "how possitively I see myself", why don't you spend a bit of time to check my work and my commits to have a clear picture about me?
 Just saying... if you are not willing to check my code, then, what are we even doing here?

 ## A short resume: ##
+ - Curently working at IKEA.
  - Bachellor's Degree on Software Development, (with the grade 3.83 on the scale of 5).
  - Healthy activity on Github since 2013
  - A ton of small certificates from Coursera, Linkedin Learning and other sources